 The debate relating to sense-for-sense translation vs. word-for-word translation also started around that time.
 The coiner of the term “sense for sense” is said to be Jerome in his “Letter to Pammachius”.
 While translating the Bible into Latin (later known as the “Vulgate”), Jerome stated that the translator needed to translate “not word for word but sense for sense” (“non verbum e verbo sed sensum de sensu”).

-Cicero also famously cautioned against translating “word for word” (“verbum pro verbo”) in “On the Orator” (“De Oratore”, 55 BCE): “I did not think I ought to count them [the words] out to the reader like coins, but to pay them by weight, as it were”.
-Cicero, a prominent philosopher and writer, was himself a translator from Greek to Latin, and compared the translator’s work to that of an artist.
+Cicero, a prominent philosopher and writerm also famously cautioned against translating “word for word” (“verbum pro verbo”) in “On the Orator” (“De Oratore”, 55 BCE): “I did not think I ought to count them [the words] out to the reader like coins, but to pay them by weight, as it were”.
+Cicero was also a translator from Greek to Latin, and compared the translator’s work to that of an artist.

 Kumārajīva, a Buddhist monk, scholar and translator, is known for the prolific translation into Chinese of Buddhist texts written in Sanskrit, a monumental work that he carried out in the late 4th century.
 His most famous work is the translation of the “Diamond Sutra”, an influential Mahayana sutra in East Asia, and an object of devotion and study in Zen Buddhism.
 A later copy (dated 868) of the Chinese version of “Diamond Sutra” is “the earliest complete survival of a printed book”, according to the website of the British Library (that owns this piece).
 Kumārajīva’s translations had a deep influence on Chinese Buddhism, with a clear and straightforward text focusing more on conveying the meaning than on precise literal rendering.
 His translations are still more popular than later, more literal translations.

-The spread of Buddhism led to large-scale ongoing translation efforts spanning more than a thousand years throughout Asia, and in a rather short time in some cases.
+The spread of Buddhism led to large-scale ongoing translation efforts spanning more than a thousand years throughout Asia, and sometimes in a rather short time.
 The Tanguts for example took mere decades to translate volumes that had taken the Chinese centuries to translate, for two reasons: first, they exploited the newly invented block printing; second, they had the full support of the government, with contemporary sources describing the Emperor and his mother personally contributing to the translation efforts, alongside sages of various nationalities.

-Large-scale translation efforts were also undertaken by the Arabs after they conquered the Greek Empire, for all Greek philosophical and scientific works to be available in Arabic.
+Large-scale translation efforts were also undertaken by the Arabs after they conquered the Greek Empire, to offer Arabic versions of all major Greek philosophical and scientific works.

 In the Middle Ages

-Latin was the lingua franca of the Western learned world throughout the Middle Ages, with few translations of Latin works into vernacular languages.
-In the 9th century, Alfred the Great, King of Wessex in England, was far ahead of his time in commissioning vernacular translations from Latin into English of Bede’s “Ecclesiastical History” and Boethius’s “The Consolation of Philosophy”, which contributed to improve the underdeveloped English prose of that time.
+Latin was the lingua franca of the Western learned world throughout the Middle Ages, and there were few translations of Latin works into vernacular languages.
+In the 9th century, Alfred the Great, King of Wessex in England, was far ahead of his time in commissioning translations from Latin into English of two major works – Bede’s “Ecclesiastical History” and Boethius’s “The Consolation of Philosophy” – which contributed to improve the underdeveloped English prose of that time.

-In the 12th and 13th centuries, the Toledo School of Translators (Escuela de Traductores de Toledo) became a meeting point for European scholars who – attracted by the high wages they were offered – came and settled down in Toledo, Spain, to translate major philosophical, religious, scientific and medical works from Arabic, Greek and Hebrew into Latin and Castilian.
-Toledo was a city of libraries offering a number of manuscripts, and one of the few places in medieval Europe where a Christian could be exposed to Arabic language and culture.
+In the 12th and 13th centuries, the Toledo School of Translators (Escuela de Traductores de Toledo) became a meeting point for European scholars who – attracted by the high wages they were offered – traveled and settled down in Toledo, Spain, to translate major philosophical, religious, scientific and medical works from Arabic, Greek and Hebrew into Latin and Castilian.

 In the 15th century

-Byzantine scholar Gemistus Pletho’s trip to Florence, Italy, pioneered the revival of Greek learning in Western Europe.
-Gemistus Pletho reintroduced Plato’s thought during the 1438-39 Council of Florence, in a failed attempt to reconcile the East-West schism (a 11th-century schism between the Eastern Orthodox and Catholic churches).
-During this Council, Pletho met Cosimo de Medici, the politician ruling Florence and a great patron of learning and the arts, and influenced him to found a Platonic Academy.
-Led by the Italian scholar and translator Marsilio Ficino, the Platonic Academy took over the translation into Latin of all Plato’s works, the “Enneads” of Plotinus and other Neoplatonist works.
-Marsilio Ficino’s work – and Erasmus’ Latin edition of the New Testament – led to a new attitude to translation.
+The trip of the Byzantine scholar Gemistus Pletho to Florence, Italy, pioneered the revival of Greek learning in Western Europe.
+Pletho reintroduced Plato’s thought during the 1438-39 Council of Florence, in a failed attempt to reconcile the East-West schism (an 11th-century schism between the Eastern Orthodox and Catholic churches).
+During this Council, Pletho met Cosimo de Medici, the ruler of Florence and a great patron of learning and the arts, and influenced him to found a Platonic Academy.
+Under the leadership of the Italian scholar and translator Marsilio Ficino, the Platonic Academy took over the translation into Latin of all Plato’s works, the “Enneads” of Plotinus and other Neoplatonist works.
+Ficino’s work – and Erasmus’ Latin edition of the New Testament – led to a new attitude to translation.
 For the first time, readers demanded rigor of rendering, as philosophical and religious beliefs depended on the exact words of Plato and Jesus (and Aristotle and others).

 The great age of English prose translation began in the late 15th century with Thomas Malory’s “Le Morte d’Arthur” (1485), a free translation/adaptation of Arthurian romances about the legendary King Arthur, as well as Guinevere, Lancelot, Merlin and the Knights of the Round Table.
-Thomas Malory “interpreted” existing French and English stories about these figures while adding original material, e.g. the “Gareth” story about one of the Knights of the Round Table.
+Thomas Malory “interpreted” existing French and English stories about these figures while adding original material, for example the “Gareth” story as one of the Knights of the Round Table.

 In the 16th century

-The “Tyndale New Testament” (1525) is regarded as the first great Tudor translation, named after William Tyndale, the English scholar who did most of the translation.
+The “Tyndale New Testament” (1525) is considered the first great Tudor translation, named after William Tyndale, the English scholar who was its main translator.
 This translation was also the first Bible translation to work directly from Hebrew and Greek texts.
-After translating the whole New Testament, Tyndale translated half of the Old Testament.
-He became a leading figure in Protestant Reformation before a death sentence for an unlicensed possession of Scripture in English.
-The “Tyndale Bible” was completed by one of Tyndale’s assistants, and became the first mass-produced English translation as a result of new advances in the art of printing.
+After translating the whole New Testament, Tyndale went on with the Old Testament and translated half of it.
+Tyndale also became a leading figure in Protestant Reformation before receiving a death sentence for an unlicensed possession of Scripture in English.
+The “Tyndale Bible” was completed by one of Tyndale’s assistants.
+It became the first mass-produced English translation as a result of new advances in the art of printing.

-Along with the “Luther Bible” in German (in 1522-34), two other major translations were the “Jakub Wujek Bible” (“Biblia Jakuba Wujka”) in Polish (in 1535), and the “King James Bible” in English (in 1604-11), with lasting effects on religion, language and culture in Germany, Poland and England.
-These translations showed disparities in crucial words and passages, and contributed to some extent to the split of Western Christianity into Roman Catholicism and Protestantism, on top of the Protestant Reformation’s goal to eliminate corruption in the Roman Catholic Church.
+Along with the “Luther Bible” in German (in 1522-34), two other major translations were the “Jakub Wujek Bible” (“Biblia Jakuba Wujka”) in Polish (in 1535) and the “King James Bible” in English (in 1604-11), with lasting effects on the religion, language and culture of the respective countries.
+The disparities in crucial words and passages contributed to some extent to the split of Western Christianity into Roman Catholicism and Protestantism, on top of the Protestant Reformation’s goal to eliminate corruption in the Roman Catholic Church.

-The Bible was also translated into Dutch, French, Spanish, Czech and Slovene.
+During the same period, the Bible was also translated into Dutch, French, Spanish, Czech and Slovene.
 The Bible in Dutch was published in 1526 by Jacob van Lisevelt.
-The Bible in French was published in 1528 by Jacques Lefevre d’Étaples (also known by his Latin name Jacobus Faber Stapulensis).
+The Bible in French was published in 1528 by Jacques Lefevre d’Étaples (Jacobus Faber Stapulensis).
 The Bible in Spanish (“Biblia del oso”) was published in 1569 by Casiodoro de Reina.
 The Bible in Slovene was published in 1584 by Jurij Dalmatn.
-The Bible in Czech (“Bible kralická”) was printed between 1579 and 1593.
-The translations of the Bible in Christian Europe were a driving force in the use of vernacular languages, and contributed to the development of all modern European languages.
+The Bible in Czech (“Bible kralická”) was a collective work printed between 1579 and 1593.

 In the 17th century

-Cervantes, a Spanish novelist famously known for his “Don Quixote” (1605-15), expressed his own opinion on the translation process by offering a rather despairing metaphor for the end result of translations.
+The Spanish novelist Cervantes, famously known all over Europe for his “Don Quixote” (1605-15), expressed his own opinion on the translation process by offering a rather despairing metaphor for the end result of translations.
 According to Cervantes, translations of his time – with the exception of those made from Greek into Latin – were like looking at a Flemish tapestry by its reverse side.
-While the main figures of a Flemish tapestry can be discerned, they are obscured by the loose threads and lack the clarity of the front side.
+While the main figures of a Flemish tapestry could be discerned, they were obscured by the loose threads and lack the clarity of the front side.